Are Bank Bonuses Worth It?

 What Are Bank Bonuses?

-Similar to credit card bonuses, bank bonuses are promotional offers that banks award to new customers when they open an account.
+Bank bonuses are promotional offers that banks award to new customers when they open an account and complete qualifying activities.
 They usually come in the form of a cash offer that ranges anywhere from $100 to more than $1,000.

-In addition to requiring you to open a new account, bank bonuses sometimes come with a few extra eligibility requirements.
+Similar to credit card bonuses, in addition to requiring you to open a new account, bank bonuses sometimes come with a few extra eligibility requirements.
 For example, they’re usually only offered to new customers and may require you to meet minimum balance requirements or complete a set number of transactions.

 Once you’ve met the requirements, the bank will usually directly deposit the bonus into your account within 30 to 60 days.
 Because each bonus is different, it’s important to read the terms and conditions to ensure you understand the requirements and any potential limitations.